anayrat/blog/content/post/draft/2018-02-28-Replication-logique-fonctionnement-interne.en.md

 2. [PostgreSQL 10 : Logical replication - Setup][2]
 3. [PostgreSQL 10 : Logical replication - Limitations][3]

-This new series will dig a little deeper.
+This new post will dig a little deeper.
 We will see postgres internals about logical replication.
 To ease comprehension, I added charts in Netdata that I presented in a previous article.
 I invite you to click on the images to enlarge them, they will be more readable :smile:

+I would like to thank [Guillaume Lelarge](https://twitter.com/g_lelarge) who reviewed this post :)

 # Spills changes on disk